 MOG (35-55)-induced EAE models can help elucidating the immunopathological mechanism of Multiple sclerosis and promote the developement of novel therapeutics.
 One therapeutic approach consists on the administration of a mixture of peptides, representing immunodominant epitopes of different myelin proteins including MOG peptide at a proper dose to modulate the immune response and induce tolerance1.

-Also available: ready to use syringes with pre-emulsified MOG35-55/CFA
+Also available: Ready to use syringes with pre-emulsified MOG35-55/CFA EAE induction kit

 If you are interested in ordering this product, please ask for a quote and we will get back to you shortly.